The SEN Department Mission

 Empowering students to achieve their full potential.

 The Learning Support department includes two classrooms for small group teaching and an office for the SENCo.
-Staffing comprises of the SENCo, two qualified subject specialist teachers (English and Maths) and one HLTA.
+Staffing comprises of the SENCo, a HLTA and learning support assistants.

 - Small group Numeracy support

 - Reading Intervention programme

 - Social Skills programmes

 - Exams access arrangements